Frederick E. Berry Library and Learning Commons

 The library has been designed to take advantage of evolving pedagogies and technologies.
 Learning spaces have been planned to meet the varied needs of students and faculty, in a fully networked and wireless environment.

 The Berry Library is open seven days a week.
-Hours are: Monday through Thursday, 7:45 am-2 am; Friday 7:45 am-7 pm; Saturday, 11 am-5 pm; and Sunday, 1 pm-12 am.
-Any changes in hours will be posted at the entrance to the library.
-During final exam periods the library is open twenty-four hours a day.
+Hours are: Monday through Thursday, 7:45 am-12 am; Friday 7:45 am-7 pm; Saturday, 12 noon-7 pm; and Sunday, 12 noon-12 am.
+Any changes in hours will be posted on the library web page and at the entrance to the library.
+The library will begin offering extended hours the weekend before final exams.

 The Berry Library provides a core collection of over 300,000 volumes of print materials to support the academic programs offered by the university.
 In addition to its own collection, the Berry Library provides access to other library collections electronically and through membership in several consortia.
 Students, faculty and staff of Salem State University with a current validated ID may borrow library materials from Salem State or through interlibrary loan.
 Salem State University library materials circulate for three weeks and may be renewed a total of two times.